-Through this time, Jakob gives young adults the support and accountability required to make real lasting change.
+Through this time, Jakob gives you the support and accountability required to make real lasting change.
 Goals often shift or change and we may need to re-define the scope as progress occurs.

-Having these quality goal setting conversations as a sounding board for progress, challenges and wins, will support young adults to grow and develop into their best possible selves.
+Having these quality goal setting conversations as a sounding board for progress, challenges and wins, will support you to grow and develop into the best version of you.

 For bookings and availability please click HERE.